OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Experiments

-\textbf{Visualizations.} We visualize the tracking results of \system on different tasks in Figure~\ref{fig:visualization}.
+We visualize the tracking results of \system on different tasks in Figure~\ref{fig:visualization}.
 For the instance tracking tasks, the target objects may belong to any classes, \eg the luminous corner of a stone in the 1st row, which requires the model to possess strong detection and association ability.
-While for the category tracking tasks, the dramatic movements of target objects (5th row) and the severe occlusions (the 3rd row) both pose great challenges to the robustness of the model.
+For the category tracking tasks, the dramatic movements of target objects (5th row) and the severe occlusions (the 3rd row) both pose great challenges to the robustness of the model.
 The superior performance of \system on both types of tasks fully proves its effectiveness.
+Besides, we show the results of \system on long videos in Figure~\ref{fig:visualization_long}, from which we can see that our method can keep tracking the target object over a long time, no matter whether it is moving slowly (line 1 and 3) or rapidly (line 2 and 4).

+In addition, to demonstrate the merits of our proposed tracking-with-detection paradigm in comparison to the existing tracking-as-detection and tracking-by-detection methodologies, we present a comparative analysis of tracking results produced by our method against two state-of-the-art task-specific models in Figure \ref{fig:compare}: TATrack~\cite{he2023target}, an advanced Single Object Tracking (SOT) model employing tracking-as-detection, and ByteTrack~\cite{zhang2022bytetrack}, a superior Multiple Object Tracking (MOT) model following tracking-by-detection.
+We can observe that \system not only detects the target object more accurately but also showcases enhanced robustness to occlusion.
+This can be credited to our tracking-with-detection paradigm, which detects the target object on the entire image and adeptly makes use of historical information, thereby leading to improved overall performance.